-- 3. The person certifying compliance with the permit shall submit documentary evidence of satisfaction of all permit conditions, other than long term monitoring and inspection requirements, along with Form 62-330.310(1). - (d) When projects authorized by a permit under this chapter are to be constructed in phases, each phase or independent portion of the permitted project must be completed and the Permittee must have submitted Form 62-330.310(1) "As-Built Certification and Request for Conversion to Operation Phase," in accordance with subparagraph 62-330.350(1)(f)2., F.A.C., certifying as to such completion prior to the use of that phase or independent portion of the project.
-The request for conversion to the operating phase for any phase or independent portion of the permitted project shall occur before construction of any future work that may rely on that infrastructure for conveyance and water quality treatment and attenuation.
+- 3. The person certifying compliance with the permit shall submit documentary evidence of satisfaction of all permit conditions, other than long term monitoring and inspection requirements, along with Form 62-330.310(1). - (d) When projects authorized by a permit under this chapter are to be constructed in phases, each phase or independent portion of the permitted project must be completed and the Permittee must have submitted Form 62-330.310(1) "As-Built Certification and Request for Conversion to Operation Phase," in accordance with subparagraph 62-330.350(1)(f)2., F.A.C., certifying as to such completion prior to the use of that phase or independent portion of the permitted project shall occur before construction of any future work that may rely on that infrastructure for conveyance and water quality treatment and attenuation.
 Phased construction can include a partial certification. - (e) Within 60 days of receiving Form 62-330.310(1), the Agency shall approve the request, or will notify the permittee of any deficiencies that must be corrected prior to conversion to the operation and maintenance phase.
 If the Agency fails to take action on the request to convert the permit or notify the permittee of deficiencies, the conversion to operation and maintenance shall be deemed approved. - (f) If the Agency notifies the permittee of deficiencies that must be corrected, and if the permittee fails to correct those deficiencies in a timely manner, the project will be considered to be not operating in accordance with a permit issued under Chapter 62-330, F.A.C., and the permittee will be subject to enforcement action by the Agency.
 In such case, the permittee will be responsible for any necessary permit modifications, alterations, or maintenance to bring the project into such compliance, and for submitting any new certifications and requests to convert the permit to the operation and maintenance phase as provided in this section.